Here you will find plans & agreements associated with this project.

 Our project plan describes the purpose, vision, goals, deliverables, context, and management structure associated with this project.

-This one pager summarizes the project’s objectives, principles and deliverables.
+This one page summary reviews the project’s objectives, principles and deliverables.
 Feel free to print and distribute to any folks who may be interested in this initiative.

 The Marine Reference Guide online map will contain hundreds of data layers that visualize and describe Howe Sound/Atl’ka7tsem’s aquatic ecology, biophysical environment, administrative boundaries, and human uses and values.
 This decision-support tool will show how different data layers overlap and interact and can be used to understand multi-use of aquatic spaces to reduce user conflict.
 This map will also support education and increase the holistic awareness of Howe Sound/Atl’ka7tsem – from mountain top to the seafloor.